 - A current driver’s license,

-- Registration for the vehicle, and
+- Proof of current registration for the automobile, and

 - Proof of insurance